Tessa Worley: French Army sergeant leads World Cup assault

 For many, it would be torture.
 But she reveled in it.

-"It's really interesting to see how they do stuff," explained Worley.
+"It's really interesting to see how they do stuff," Worley explains.

 "It's really impressive.
 We have a high level of training as athletes and we can follow them for a time but it's amazing what they can do with little or no sleep or food.
 As skiers, we're used to lots of that.